Onna-musha: Weapons

 The most popular weapon-of-choice of onna-musha is the naginata, which is a versatile, conventional polearm with a curved blade at the tip.
-The weapon is mainly favored for its length, which can compensate for the strength and body size advantage of male opponents.
+The weapon is mainly favored for its length, which can compensate for the reach difference and the body size advantage of male opponents.

 The naginata has a niche between the katana and the yari, which is rather effective in close quarter melee when the opponent is kept at bay, and is also relatively efficient against cavalry.
 Through its use by many legendary onna-musha women, the naginata has become the iconic armament of the woman warrior.
 During the Edo period, many schools focusing on the use of the naginata were created and perpetuated its association with women.

 Additionally, as most of the time their primary purpose as onna-musha was to safeguard their homes from marauders, emphasis was laid on ranged weapons to be shot from defensive structures.